 In light of the rapid spread of the COVID-19 virus, and the government’s guidelines, we have chosen to act with responsibility and faithfulness to mitigate the spreading of the virus.
 Therefore:

-Until further notice, we will not be meeting in-person on Sunday mornings, but will continue with hosting our services online via livestream on our YouTube channel at our usual 10:30am worship time.
-You do not need to have a YouTube account in order to view the livestream.
-Simply visit our YouTube channel to join the service.
+Until further notice, we will not be meeting in-person on Sunday mornings, but will be hosting our services online via our Zoom Virtual Congregation at 10:30am; details here.

 TITHES & OFFERING:

 If you would like to send in your offering, the best way given the circumstance is to give online from our website (“Supporting Our Ministry“).

 Small groups are continuing online via Zoom Meeting; for more details please visit our Small Groups site.

 (Also, please if you can, do not gather in groups other than with your families and roommates.
 This is not about being fearful, but being careful and prudent.
 We must be wise and proactive in curbing the spread of the virus, until we reach a time when the statistics start to level off and we are in a safe and healthy period.)

 Prayer meeting on Sunday morning will be held online at 9:30pm via Zoom.
 Contact Gamoon Lau for Zoom invite.